darkrenaissance/darkfi/doc/src/misc/ircd.md

 # P2P IRC

-In DarkFi, we organise our communication using resilient and censorship-resistant infrastructure.
+In DarkFi, we organize our communication using resilient and censorship-resistant infrastructure.
 For chatting, `ircd` is a peer-to-peer implementation of an IRC server in which any user can participate anonymously using any IRC frontend and by running the